nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 **Europe**
 * We continue to see strong mixing of samples across Europe, suggesting that the virus has continued to move across borders in the last 3-5 weeks.
 As mitigation measures have time to take effect, we may see more clustering of cases by country.
-* The North American and European outbreaks are deeply intertwined, but show stronger geographic clustering than, for example, within european samples.

 **North America**
 * Within the U.S., transmission patterns are complex: samples collected from opposite sides of the country still show close relationships.